testflows/TestFlows-WebSite/source/handbook/index.md

 # Retrying Tests

-You can retry tests until they pass or until the number of retries is exhausted or timeout is reached by specifying [retries] parameter either explicitly for inline tests or using [Retries] or [Retry] decorator for decorated tests.
+You can retry tests until they pass or until the number of retries is exhausted or a timeout is reached by specifying [retries] parameter either explicitly for inline tests or using [Retries] or [Retry] decorator for decorated tests.

-Retrying a test means to rerun it multiple times until it passes.
+Retrying a test means to run it multiple times until it passes.
 A pass means that a retry has either [OK], [XFail], [XError], [XNull], [XOK], or [Skip] result.

-For each attempt a [RetryIteration] is created with the name corresponding to the attempt number.
-Any fails of an individual attempt are ignored except for the last retry attempt.
-Last [RetryIteration] is marked using [LAST_RETRY] flag.
+For each attempt, a [RetryIteration] is created with a name corresponding to the attempt number.
+Any failures of an individual attempt are ignored except for the last retry attempt.
+The last [RetryIteration] is marked using [LAST_RETRY] flag.

-In general, it's useful to retry a test when test is unstable and sometimes could fail but you still would like to run it as long as it passes within the specified number of attempts or within a specified timeout period.
+In general, it's useful to retry a test when test is unstable and sometimes could fail.
+However, you still would like to run it as long as it passes within the specified number of attempts or within a specified timeout period.

 ## Retries

-The [Retries] decorator can be applied to any decorated test including steps or higher.
+The [Retries] decorator can be applied to any decorated test, including steps or higher.
 The [Retries] decorator should be used when you want to specify more than one test to be retried.
 The tests to be retried are selected using test [pattern]s.
-The [Retries] decorator sets [retries] attribute of the test and causes the test to be retried until either it passes or maximum number of retries is reached or timeout occurs if a timeout was specified.
+The [Retries] decorator sets [retries] attribute of the test and causes the test to be retried until either it passes, the maximum number of retries is reached, or timeout occurs if a timeout was specified.

 The [Retries] decorator takes as an argument a dictionary of the following form